donnywarren/js-dom-intro/readme.md

 > read this: https://blog.garstasio.com/you-dont-need-jquery/why-not/

-We're not going to dive into jQuery today.
+We're not going to dive into jQuery.
 Instead, we'll be looking at more modern ways of interacting with the DOM using the free methods provided to us by the DOM.

 ## Accessing Element Objects (60 minutes)